Learn to analyze, create, discover, and connect.

-Through our programs in literary studies and writing, we offer an education in humane letters based on the principles of writing and the literary traditions of English in Great Britain, the Americas, Africa, and Asia.
+Through our programs in literary studies and writing, the Valparaiso University English department offers an education in humane letters based on the principles of writing, language, and literary traditions in English in Great Britain, the Americas, Africa, the Middle East, and Asia.

 Top Ten Reasons to Study English at Valpo